Sumac, Rhus Juice, Quallah: Good Drink

 The fruit of staghorn sumac is one of the most identifiable forming dense conical clusters of small red drupes at the terminal end of the branches.
 I can remember them growing all over southern Maine and to this day can still go to a stand of them where we used to play.
 I can remember marveling at their shape.
 Sumacs flowers from May to July and fruit can ripen from June to September.
 The fruit often lasts through winter and into spring.
 While many birds eat sumac berries apparently they are not a preferred fruit in that they are amongst the last to be eaten after a long winter.
 Deer nibble on the branches, as do people, kind of.

 There is another edible part to the sumac: Young shoots, peeled.
 First year shoots off old stumps are the best, but the spring-time tips of old branches are also edible but not as good.
 Look at the end of a shoot after you break it off.
-If you see a pith, an off-white core, it is too old.
+If you see pith, which is an off-white core, it is too old.
 Break off that part then look again.
 You want a shoot stem that is all green inside.
 Then strip off the leaves and peel the shoot.
 You can eat it raw or cooked.
 They very purfume-ish and slightly astringent.

 As for other uses of the sumac some landscapers remove all but the top branches to create a “crown” effect making it resemble a small palm tree.
 All parts of the stag horn sumac, except the roots, can be used as both a natural dye and as a mordant.
 The seeds have an oil that can be made into candle wax.
 Even the sap of the poisonous white sumac makes a black varnish.